- Get theory test ready

 Young drivers are more at risk than any other group…

-Data from the Department for Transport shows that 1 in 5 young drivers (17-24) crash within the first two years of driving, and although young drivers make up just 1.5% of the driving population they are involved in 9% of serious crashes.
+Data from the Department of Transport shows 1 in 5 young drivers (17 to 24) crash within the first two years of driving, and although young drivers make up just 1.5% of the driving population they are involved in 9% of serious crashes.
 BTEC Driver aims to change that.